redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 The filterable table below Suggested flavors lists all Flavors.
 From here, by clicking Flavor name, it is possible to display Flavor detail and Roles associated to it.

+### Service configuration

+Service configuration page is accessible from the main navigation.
+It lists configuration options for OpenStack services which are divided into multiple sections.
+First is global configuration followed by services configuration for each role.
+All configuration options are read only.
+User can get more information about each configuration option by clicking the question mark icon next to the option label.

+User is allowed to set configuration for reduced list of options in the form that is accessed by clicking "Edit configuration" page action button.

 ### Development installation

 If you wish to create a development installation of the Tuskar-UI, install as described in the [Quick Install instructions](https://openstack.redhat.com/Tuskar-UI#Quick_Install) first.